 Our History

-The nonprofit organization soon grew to become one of the most celebrated independent poetry programs in the world, hosting over 800 poets, actors, musicians, and artists from more that 50 countries to offer poetry readings and educational programs in Pittsburgh.
-Alumni of the International Poetry Forum include nine Nobel Laureates, 14 Academy Award recipients, 28 U.S. Poets Laureate, 39 National Book Award winners, and 47 Pulitzer Prize winners.
+The International Poetry Forum incorporated as a 501(c)(3) nonprofit organization and grew into one of the most celebrated independent poetry programs in the world, hosting over 800 poets, actors, musicians, artists, and public figures from more than 50 countries to offer poetry readings and educational programs in Pittsburgh.
+Alumni of the International Poetry Forum to date include nine Nobel Laureates, 14 Academy Award recipients, 29 U.S. Poets Laureate and Consultants, 39 National Book Award winners, 48 Pulitzer Prize winners, one princess, one queen, and one Steelers Super Bowl MVP.

-For a period of ten years, the Forum also hosted a series of joint Pittsburgh-Washington D.C. events at Wolf Trap National Park and the Smithsonian Institution as a member of the Smithsonian Resident Associate Program.
-In 1990, the Smithsonian awarded the International Poetry Forum the James Smithson Bicentennial Medal, making it the only literary organization in the country to ever receive that honor.
+In addition to its flagship reading series, the Forum has founded a poets in the schools program and supported the creation of several collaborative publication projects, including the launch of the Pitt Poetry Series in 1968.
+For a period of ten years, the Forum also hosted collaborative events at Wolf Trap National Park and the Smithsonian Institution in Washington, D.C.
+In 1990, the Smithsonian awarded the International Poetry Forum the James Smithson Bicentennial Medal, making it the only literary organization in the country ever to receive that honor.

 Our Team